 All of AIDT’s programs can be customized with equipment and training materials specific to your company.
 View chart of AIDT Workforce Development Process.

 Alabama Joblink is part of the Alabama Career Center System.
-Located on the campus of Wallace State Community College, the Career Center provides targeted career training for job seekers and employee training assistance for companies.
+The Cullman Career Center provides targeted career training for job seekers and employee training assistance for companies.
+The Cullman center is located at 1201 Katherine Street NW, Cullman, AL 35055.
+Phone: 256-734-5580

 This program was designed to offset the costs associated with training eligible workers, and is free to both the trainee and employer.
 The program can be customized to train a larger amount of employers.